LouisDesdoigts/dLux/docs/apertures/overview.md

 of error.

+When working with gradients we found that it was best to avoid discontinuous functions.
+However, an aperture is discontinuous across the boundary.
+To avoid the undefined gradients that this can lead to we developed a system of soft-edging the apertures.
+In particular we avoided using a nearest-neighbour interpolator (or linear interpolator) by choosing a sigmoid like function across the boundary.
+Naturally this leads to a degree of approximation, but in general works.

 ## Static Apertures
 The inbuild flexibility of the `dLux.apertures` module is not all good.
 The evaluation of the apertures remains much cheaper than the calculations